TheDialgaTeam/Xiropool/README.md

 <h2>Systems who need to be optimized</h2>

--> Hashrate calculations of miners need to be optimized and need to be fully tested.
+-> Hashrate calculations of miners on the mining pool side need to be optimized and need to be fully tested.

 -> Block found time calculation need to be tested.